eccentricdevotion/TARDIS/custom-preset.md

 # The Custom Chameleon preset

-The TARDIS Chmeleon Circuit GUI has one preset slot set up so that server admins can add a custom preset.
+The TARDIS Chameleon Circuit GUI has one preset slot set up so that server admins can add a custom preset.

 Custom presets need to be a certain size and shape: